LLM Teacher-Student Framework for Text Classification With No Manually Annotated Data: A Case Study in IPTC News Topic Classification: Conclusion

 Further experiments concerning the scalability of IPTC classification across multiple languages investigate the potential advantages of developing language-specific student models compared with constructing a multilingual model fine-tuned on the same amount of data in four languages, thereby less data in the target language.
 An analysis of the performance of monolingual versus multilingual models across four target languages reveals that the multilingual model achieves a performance that is either comparable or superior to that of models fine-tuned exclusively on the target language.
 This finding suggests that multilingual models are a more effective approach to catering to multiple languages.
 These models provide high performance across multiple languages while requiring less annotated data in the target language and incurring smaller processing and storage costs compared to the development of individual models for each language.

 In this study, we employ only the 17 top-level categories of the IPTC Media Topic hierarchical schema.
-The analysis of the agreement between human annotators and the LLM as data annotator for each category, as well as the confusion matrix for the fine-tuned model, highlighted challenges associated with the ambiguity of the top-level labels, which, in certain instances, are not clearly delineated.
+The analysis of the agreement between human annotators and the LLM annotator for each category, as well as the confusion matrix for the fine-tuned model, highlighted challenges associated with the ambiguity of certain top-level labels.
 In future work, we plan to extend our experiments to include more fine-grained categories from the lower levels of the IPTC schema, which are more useful for some users and news media providers.
 We consider following the hierarchical approach proposed by \cite{fatemi2023evaluating} and \cite{de2020news}, where the top label is assigned to the text first with the classifier presented in this paper, and then based on the predicted label, a more specialized lower-layer classifier is selected to make deeper level-two predictions.
+Moreover, our current experiments involve single-label classification, which does not account for the multifaceted nature of some texts in which multiple top-level topics could be useful to the end user.
+To address this, we plan to move towards a multi-label classification setting based on the information on the confidence of the student model.

 Motivated by positive results, we intend to expand our experiments involving the LLM teacher-student framework to topic classification across various domains, such as parliamentary proceedings and web corpora.
 Furthermore, we aim to explore the applicability of the proposed methodology to additional text classification tasks, including automatic genre identification, which is recognized as a challenging task for human annotators \cite{kuzman2023survey}.